 Welcome to Babyproductsmom

-As a parent, you’ll take on a lot of new roles, such as chief bottle washer, Dr. Mom/Dad, the safety police, breastauranteur, pacifier finder, style czar, baby-wearing activist, colic whisperer and chief stroller operator.
+As a parent, you’ll take on a lot of new roles, such as safety police, chief bottle washer, Dr. Mom/Dad, breastauranteur, pacifier finder, style czar, baby-wearing activist, colic whisperer and chief stroller operator.
 What do these roles have in common?
 They all involve products that can make your life as a new parent easier—or not.

 Some stuff you’ll truly need (like diapers, a car seat and a stroller).
 Some products will make life easier but aren’t essential (like a bottle warmer), and some will just pad the bill.